Based in | Germany |

 Support is a potential problem area for Mailbox.org.
 While I have no complaints about them, I’ve seen quite a few criticisms floating around the net.
 While some people report fast, professional service, others complain of long waits for unprofessional responses.

-Given this, it is good to know that the Mailbox.org website has links to an extensive Help/FAQ section as well as fairly active User Forum.
+Given this, it is good to know that the Mailbox.org website has links to an extensive Help/FAQ section as well as a fairly active User Forum.

 Mailbox.org Plans and Pricing